CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

 ![Image description]({{site.url}}/assets/images/covers/waste-your-vote.png){: width="600" .align-center}

+[Update 2025 May 3]
+During the 2025 Canadian federal election [my riding went conservative](https://en.wikipedia.org/wiki/New_Westminster%E2%80%94Burnaby%E2%80%94Maillardville).
+I was wrong, this blog post is an example of a teenager not fully writing the proofs for his statements.
+My old riding no longer exists as they were redrawn, so this is not a one to one comparison, but I was still wrong.
+Also, the conclusion of this blog post is horribly nihilistic.

+‎

 Some things I say are sarcasm, but all of my sarcasm is based in truth.
 This is evident in my first post.
 I will let you figure out where the line is.

 ‎